 In the late 1920s and early 1930s, giant schnauzers began to be imported to the United States, where enthusiasts worked to develop the breed standard and earn club recognition.
 The current breed standard was approved by the AKC in 1983 and is in relative harmony with European breed standards, though it should be noted that there are some subtle differences.

 In addition to a solid work repertoire, schnauzers have a long history of capturing attention in the show ring—particularly in the United States, where the breed is primarily bred for show and companionship.
 In Europe, the breed is largely still bred for working roles.

 Giant Schnauzer Care

 The giant schnauzer is a bold and beautiful breed, but it may not be for everyone, particularly novice dog owners.
-The giant schnauzer was bred to work, so it should come as no surprise that this dog needs a job to do and plenty of training to keep his guarding instincts from becoming a liability.
+The giant schnauzer was bred to work, so it should come as no surprise that this dog needs a job to do and plenty of training to keep their guarding instincts from becoming a liability.
 These are powerful dogs with a big heart for their family.
 Early socialization and ongoing obedience training will assist this breed in becoming a well-adjusted companion.

 A large dog like this will require plenty of exercise and a big backyard.
 Count on two long and vigorous walks a day totaling about an hour.
-The breed is well-suited for running and hiking and such activities will tire both the mind and body.
+The breed is well-suited for running and hiking, and such activities will tire both the mind and body.
 They also do well outdoors, so a fenced area to roam and run will provide another outlet for energy.
-However, the giant schnauzer is a loyal family dog and shouldn’t be kept outdoors for an extended period.
+However, the giant schnauzer is a loyal family dog and shouldn’t be kept outdoors for extended periods.